Some links in this post may be affiliate links

 Leea flowers are attractive to wasps, bees, butterflies, flies and bettles which act as potential insect pollinators.
 However, it rarely blooms when grown indoors.
 It produces red flowers which later turn pink.
 The fruits are black berries.

-Leea Burgundy (Leea coccinea) produces a milky sap which can irritate the skin.
+Yes.
+Leea coccinea Burgundy produces a milky sap which can irritate the skin.
 Always wear gloves when handling the plant.
 The plant is toxic to both humans and pets if ingested.

-Leea Burgundy grows best in medium to bright light.
+Leea Burgundy thrives in medium to bright indirect light; a spot infront of a large, well-lit window is perfect.
 Keep it away from direct sunshine as it may cause the foliage to turn yellowish.

 Vey low light causes loss of leaf color.
-Therefore, where the natural light is not adequate, you may grow Leea coccinea under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Therefore, where the natural light is not adequate, use full spectrum grow lights to supplement it.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and prevent lopsided growth.

-Reduce watering during the cold season to maintain the soil slightly moist but do not let the soil dry out completely.
+Reduce watering in fall and winter to maintain the soil slightly moist as growth is reduced at this time.
+Do not let the soil dry out completely to prevent wilting and leaf drop.

-Make sure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot and loss of plant.
-Learn more on how to water houseplants the right way.
+Make sure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to root-rot and loss of plant.

-Repot a young Leea Burgundy at the beginning of the growing season into a pot 2 sizes larger than the current one.
-Ensure that the pot has a drainage hole and the soil is free-draining to avoid soggy soil which can lead to root-rot.
+The ideal time to repot a young Leea Burgundy is at the beginning of the growing season (spring to early summer).
+Select a pot 2 sizes larger than the current one.
+Use a pot with a drainage hole and free-draining soil to prevent waterlogging.
 Check out these self watering planters on Amazon.

-Replace the top 2-3 inches of soil every 2-3 years for mature Leea Burgundy plants while taking care not to injure the roots as it can lead to disease infestation.
+Replace the top 2-3 inches of soil every 2-3 years for mature plants while taking care not to injure the roots as it can lead to disease infestations.

 Leea Burgundy (Leea coccinea) propagation is easily done from stem-tip cuttings at the beginning of the growing season.
 Stem-tip cuttings are taken from the upper part of the plant.